csupsup/MorphoTax/README.md

-## MorphoTax: A set of functions compiled to analyze morphological data for taxonomic studies
+## MorphoTax
-### Description
+This R package contains a collection of functions designed to provide a transparent and reproducible pipeline for analyzing morphological data in taxonomic studies.

 ### Installation
 ```